 After the Memorial Service came to an end hundreds of people spilled out onto the street, saying their hellos and goodbyes, catching up and taking photos.

-Melanie announced that we were all going to be walking to Dallas BBQ on the Upper East Side:
+Melanie announced that everyone will be going to Dallas BBQ on the Upper East Side:

 “That’s where the Xtravas like to go.”

-Father of House Of Xtravaganza Jose stopped by our table to say hello, and as he reminisced with old friends he said:
+Father of House Of Xtravaganza Jose reminisced with old friends:

 “You know, we never thought that what we were doing would garner this much attention.
 We were simply doing what we love.”